pbl-nl/appl-docchat/README.md

 ### Environment setup
 1. Open an Anaconda prompt or other command prompt
-2. When using conda environments, create a Python environment with conda using commandline command<br>
+2. When using conda environments, go to the root folder of the project and create a Python environment with conda using commandline command<br>
 <code>conda env create -f chatpbl.yml</code><br>
 NB: The name of the environment to be created can be changed in the first line of the yml file
 3. Activate this environment using commandline command<br>